-If you have married, or plan to get married in your fiancé or spouse’s home country, you will first need to look into China's requirements for legal marriage.
+If you have married, or plan to get married in China, you will first need to look into China's requirements for legal marriage.

-According to information provided by the U.S. consulate, at least one member of the couple must reside in China.
-Your intended spouse must be at least age 22 if a man or 20 if a woman.
-And if your intended spouse is still in school, watch out: The school is likely to expel your spouse as soon as you have married, and one school reportedly requires its students to reimburse it for uncharged tuition and other expenses upon withdrawal for the purpose of marriage to a foreigner.
+According to information provided by the U.S. consulate, at least one member of the couple must be a citizen or long-term resident of China.
+The person marrying must be at least age 22 if a man or 20 if a woman, or even older in some regions.
+And if the intended spouse is still in school, watch out: The school is likely to expel the student upon finding out you have married.
+One school reportedly requires its students to reimburse it for uncharged tuition and other expenses upon withdrawal for the purpose of marriage to a foreigner.

 Also make sure that your intended spouse is legally free to marry a foreigner.
 Certain categories of Chinese citizens, such as diplomats, security officials, and others whose work is considered to be crucial to the state, are not.

-Procedurally, you will need to register your marriage with a local Chinese civil affairs office (Ming Zheng Ju).
-You, the U.S. citizen, will need to submit a current passport and a Marriageability Affidavit; the latter can be obtained from the U.S. Consulate, but you may need to have it translated into Chinese by a service authorized by the civil affairs office.).
-The Chinese person must submit a Family Registration Book (Hu Kou Bu) or residence permit, and Chinese National ID card (Shen Fen Zheng).
+You, the U.S. citizen, will need to submit a registration fee, three photos of the two of you together, a current passport, and an affidavit of marriageability; the latter can be obtained from the U.S. consulate, but you might need to have it translated into Chinese by a service authorized by the civil affairs office.
+The documents your spouse must submit depend on what the local office requires.